Logifire/ftps-deploy/README.md

 ## Custom Configuration File Location

-By default, `deploy.php` looks for `deploy-config.php` in the current working directory.
+By default, FTPS deploy looks for `deploy-config.php` in the current working directory.
 If you want to use a configuration file located elsewhere, you can specify its path using the `--config` option:

 ```bash
 vendor/bin/deploy.php --config=path/to/your/deploy-config.php